get-eu/get-eu/pub.md

 * Come a referendum, the British public needs to be armed with the best arguments the Eurosceptic side has to offer, and these are not yet being developed effectively
 * The political class benefits too much from Europe to deliver a Eurosceptic victory, so concerned citizens need to band together to fight for one.

-If you share these concerns, please come along and
+If you share these concerns, please come along.

 Want to talk more about: democracy, accountability, freedom, equality, prosperity, efficiency